 Medicinal mushrooms have shown incredible healing properties that many could not believe were possible.
 From boosting immunity to fighting cancer, medicinal mushrooms appear to be a natural remedy for almost any health problem.
 For example, the Reishi mushroom is rich in antioxidants and has been used for centuries to treat a variety of ailments associated with aging and fatigue.
 As well cordyceps are great for natural energy, while lion’s mane support brain health and memory.
 Long credited as an elixir of longevity for its ability to extend life expectancy, medicinal mushrooms have also been found to possess medicinal qualities that could prevent degenerative illnesses.
 In addition, medicinal mushrooms are believed to increase energy levels, improve mental clarity and focus, regulate blood sugar levels, and reduce inflammation and chronic pain.
 With such powerful healing properties, medicinal mushrooms promise a brighter future of good health for those who choose to use them.

 Mushrooms have an intricate network called mycelia that can spread for miles underneath the soil.
 This network allows them to search for food, share nutrients and even communicate with nearby trees.
 In fact, when one tree is suffering from a drought or pest infestation, the message is sent through the mycelium network and other trees start to take precautions against it.
-It's remarkable how advanced these underground networks can be!
+It's remarkable how advanced these underground networks can be.
+Now imagine a world where humans share this same level of connection and share accordingly!
+We believe we do and can, and mushrooms may very well be some of our greatest teachers!

 Mushrooms and Vitamin D Production